Richmond Traumatic Brain Injury Attorneys

 If your accident case involves a traumatic brain injury, you will need extensive medical evidence and expert testimony to prove the cause and extent of your injuries.
 At Phelan Petty, we have built a reputation for our cutting-edge approach to brain injuries.
-Our Richmond injury lawyers use their extensive medical, technical, and legal knowledge to secure victims the compensation and accountability they deserve.
+Our Richmond traumatic brain injury lawyers use their extensive medical, technical, and legal knowledge to secure victims the compensation and accountability they deserve.

 Sometimes, the most significant roadblock in a TBI case is the diagnosis itself.
 Not all brain injuries are detectable through diagnostic tests such as MRIs or CT scans, and sometimes the only way to detect a TBI is to recognize the signs.
 Traumatic brain injuries occur when the brain is subjected to forces like acceleration and deceleration.
 These forces can cause blood vessels, nerves, and tissues to rip, tear, and swell—causing life-changing damage.